RLBot/RLBotJavascriptExample/README.md

 2. Go into the folder, and type `npm install`

+3. Open cmd/powershell in the example folder, and run `node .`

+4. Start RLBot with gui or via `RLBotJavascriptExample/rlbot/run.bat`

 ### if `npm install` gives an error follow this guide:

-1. Install python 2.7, but make sure to **not** check "add to PATH" in the installation, because then the python runner for RLBot won't run anymore

-2. Then run `npm config set python="C:\path\to\python2.7\python.exe"`

-3. Open a shell with admin access, and run `npm install --global --production windows-build-tools --vs2015`, if it can't find npm launch powershell instead of cmd.

-4. Then run `npm install again`

-5. Open cmd/powershell in the example folder, and run `node .`

-6. Start RLBot with gui or via `RLBotJavascriptExample/rlbot/run.bat`
+1. Open a powershell window as Administrator

+2. Type `npm i -g windows-build-tools` and press enter (this may take a while)

+3. Try installing again from step 2

 ## Video Guide